-Using WY2015 as an example, gridded SWE and precipitation allow visualizing the spatial extent and type of snow drought across space.
-Peak warm snow drought conditions in the Pacific Northwest were occurring by 1 January 2015 (Figure 8a), consistent with the Paradise SNOTEL phase diagram (Figure 4b).
-At this time, much of the Intermountain West and Rocky Mountain regions had near-average or above average (percentiles greater than the 50th, represented in purple), while several ranges in the southern tier of the wUS (e.g., California's Sierra Nevada, the southern Basin and Range, and the Uinta Mountains in Utah) were experiencing dry snow drought conditions.
-By 1 February 2015 (Figure 8b) an expansion of areas experiencing dry snow drought occurred throughout the central and southern Rocky Mountains.
+Northwest were occurring by 1 January 2015 (Fig. 8a), consistent with the Paradise SNOTEL phase diagram (Fig. 4b).
+At this time, much of the Intermountain West and Rocky Mountain regions were near average or above average (percentiles greater than the 50th, represented in purple), while several ranges in the southern tier of the wUS (e.g., California's Sierra Nevada, the southern Basin and Range, and the Uinta Mountains in Utah) were experiencing dry-snowdrought conditions.
+By 1 February 2015 (Fig. 8b) an expansion of areas experiencing dry snow drought occurred throughout the central and southern Rocky Mountains.
 Warm snow drought had started to transition to dry snow drought in the Pacific Northwest.
-Dry conditions continued through February (Figure 8c).
-On 1 April 2015, nearly all mountain regions were experiencing snow drought conditions (Figure 8d).
+Dry conditions continued through February (Fig. 8c).
+On 1 April 2015, nearly all mountain regions were experiencing snow drought conditions (Fig. 8d).
 Exceptions include the far northern Rockies, a few small areas in the Colorado Rockies, and the far northern Cascades.

-The transition to dry snow drought in the Pacific Northwest (Figure 8d) was also observed at the Paradise SNOTEL (Figure 4b).
-While the hydrologic outcome of the early winter warm snow drought included earlier runoff timing resulting from more frequent mid-winter runoff following rain-on-snow and rain instead of snow (Hatchett and McEvoy (2018); Figure 4c), the 1 April 2015 conditions indicate dry snow drought both spatially (Figure 8d) and at the station level (Figure 4b).
-This demonstrates the value of tracking snow drought and precipitation through time, as following the temporal evolution of hydroclimate allows outcomes (e.g., runoff and spatial patterns of snowpack anomalies) to be explained with more nuance.
-Such explanation is important as similar end-of-season SWE anomalies in space (compare Figures 4g, 4k, and 8d) show different hydrologic outcomes (Figure 4c).
-Last, Figure 8e highlights an example of the differing elevational response of snow drought in the Sierra Nevada (percentiles increase with increasing elevation) and the Uinta Mountains (percentiles decrease with increasing elevation) for the same midwinter time.
-This example shows how sub-seasonal snowpack heterogeneity could create differing melt-season responses (i.e., earlier snow loss at lower elevations with increasing radiation and springtime warming) or ongoing avalanche hazards (i.e., higher elevation snowpacks are more prone to weakening when shallow).
+The transition to dry snow drought in the Pacific Northwest (Fig. 8d) was also observed at the Paradise SNOTEL (Fig. 4b).
+While the hydrologic outcome of the early-winter warm snow drought included earlier runoff timing resulting from more frequent midwinter runoff following rain on snow and rain instead of snow (Hatchett and McEvoy, 2018; Fig. 4c), the 1 April 2015 conditions indicate dry snow drought both spatially (Fig. 8d) and at the station level (Fig. 4b).
+This demonstrates the value of tracking snow drought and precipitation through time as following the temporal evolution of hydroclimate allows outcomes (e.g., runoff and spatial patterns of snowpack anomalies) to be explained with more nuance.
+Such explanation is important as similar end-of-season SWE anomalies in space (compare Figs. 4g, k, and 8d) show different hydrologic outcomes (Fig. 4c).
+Last, Fig. 8e highlights an example of the differing elevational response of snow drought in the Sierra Nevada (percentiles increase with increasing elevation) and the Uinta Mountains (percentiles decrease with increasing elevation) for the same midwinter time.
+This example shows how subseasonal snowpack heterogeneity could create differing meltseason responses (i.e., earlier snow loss at lower elevations with increasing radiation and springtime warming) or ongoing avalanche hazards (i.e., higher-elevation snowpacks are more prone to weakening when shallow).